 Filed: September 22, 2004

-I get the sense that this document describes the way that Google may have first envisioned Google Book Search to work, and that in the time between when it was filed, and published, a number of alternatives were developed.
+I get the sense that this document describes the way that Google may have first envisioned Google Book Search to work and that in the time between when it was filed and published, many alternatives were developed.

-For instance, if Google didn’t provide so many other services, such as Gmail and personalized search and Orkut, with the same single sign-on for all of those services, it might be questionable as to whether people would log in to see some books.
-Since they do, it provides one way of tracking how much of a book that a viewer sees.
+For instance, if Google didn’t provide so many other services, such as Gmail and personalized search and Orkut, with the same single sign-on for all of those services, it might be questionable whether people would log in to see some books.
+However, since they do, it provides one way to track how much of a book a viewer sees.